AdobeDocs/media-analytics.en/help/reporting/dimensions/total-buffer-duration.md

 >[!BEGINSHADEBOX]

 *This page covers the **Total buffer duration** dimension.
 Adobe Analytics auto-populates a paired [Total buffer duration (metric)](/help/reporting/metrics/total-buffer-duration.md) from the same `a.media.qoe.bufferTime` context data variable.
-Customer Journey Analytics exposes a single `mediaReporting.qoeDataDetails.bufferTime` field that you can use as either a dimension or a metric.*
+Customer Journey Analytics exposes a single `xdm.mediaReporting.qoeDataDetails.bufferTime` field that you can use as either a dimension or a metric.*

 >[!ENDSHADEBOX]